jynn7/Food-Recipe/README.md

 # food_recipe
 - This Flutter app, created for learning purposes, provides a simple platform for managing recipes.
-Users can add, edit, and delete recipes, making it a great project for beginners to explore Flutter development, local database handling with Floor, and state management with GetX.
+Users can add, edit, and delete recipes, making it a great project for beginners to explore Flutter development, local database handling with Floor.

 <p float="left">
   <img src="./pictures/showcase-1.gif" alt="Overview" width="200" />